odub/checklist/README.md

 # Checklist task

-To run the specified demo app:
+To run the demo app:

 1. Clone the project.
 2. ```